 Oversight and guidance on the Company's strategy is one of the critical roles of the Board.
 The Board collaborates with management to develop Enerflex's strategic direction, including developing and reviewing the strategic plans, setting performance metrics, and establishing annual budgets and financial plans.
 Management is responsible for the ongoing strategic planning process and annually holds strategic planning sessions with the Board for extensive discussion and analysis.
-In 2020, during the two-day strategy session, the Board and management collaborated on the Company's five-year strategic development plan, including threats to the plan, investment opportunities and challenges, financial strategy, and organizational capabilities, with an overall focus on the forecast global demand for natural gas and the increasing importance of an energy transition strategy.
+In 2021, during a two-day strategy session, the Board and management discussed the Company's five-year financial outlook and evaluated the current market state in Energy Transition, Asset Ownership, and Engineered Systems with an overall focus on the forecast global demand for natural gas and the Company's solutions.